cit-upenn/CheckMyDigitalFootprint/README.md

 In the root there is an executable jar: `CheckMyDigitalFootprint.jar`.

-Choose the right .jar for your OS and run with the following command:
+Then run with the following command:

 ```
 java --module-path="<PATH-TO-JAVAFX-SDK-LIB-FOLDER>/javafx-sdk-11.0.1/lib" \